Continued From Part Three: The Best Herbs to Help You Quit Smoking

 Although certainly not “natural”, another option many smokers choose to quit are nicotine-replacement therapies.
 I included NRT in this article because nicotine patches and gums have been around for a long time, and have shown to be effective for some people.
 Such tools can be beneficial for those who want to wean themselves off of nicotine rather than quit cold turkey.

 A relatively new nicotine-replacement therapy is the electronic cigarette.
 While these are slightly less harmful than traditional cigarettes, they still pose health risks, and they may not be as effective for quitting as they allow you to keep the habitual routine of smoking.
-Many people start smoking electronic cigarettes with the intention to quit smoking, but end up just replacing regular cigarettes for the electronic version.
+Many people start smoking electronic cigarettes with the intention to quit smoking but end up just replacing regular cigarettes with the electronic version.

 Nicotine-replacement therapies can be used alongside many of the other aids mentioned in this article.
 If you are already using NRT or are planning to, you will achieve better success by incorporating at least a few of the natural aids in addition to using NRT.